 |Advice Antfarm:||Acrylic, Gypsum or Sand including Arena area|

 A very feisty, little ant.
 It's incredibly fascinating to watch how this species come out of the nest in huge numbers to gather food; especially when they haven't had some (fresh) food in some time.
 With good care the colony can expand with huge numbers.
-Pretty aggresive, so make sure your nest and arena are sealed correctly.
-The workerants usually live shorter then other species (a few months), so the colony is constantly in development.
+Pretty aggressive, so make sure your nest and arena are sealed correctly.
+The worker ants usually live shorter then other species (a few months), so the colony is constantly in development.